Ahmad-Zaky/folio_okapi_local_environment/README.md

     alias okapilog='cdokapi && tail -f nohup.out'
     ```

+6. refresh your bash config file to be able to use folio aliases right away.

+    ```bash
+    source ~/.bashrc
+    ```

+7. after renaming *_template, and *.example files review them and replace the values with your own configuration if necessary.

-6. Folio depends on some services and tools which are combined in one `docker-compose.yml` file.
+8. Folio depends on some services and tools which are combined in one `docker-compose.yml` file.
     - right now we have these 8 services:
         * **[okapi][7]:** runs okapi instance in docker container, helpful when you run your modules in docker.
         * **[postgres][8]:** database used in folio.